HilaBarkan6/Advanced_Topics/EX2/readme.md

 **If one of the player doesn't have any tanks at all, he loses. make sure to do so instead of throwing error (this is the behevior now) - done**
 **If both of them don't have tanks at all so tie - done** **When Game ends - if both players are out of shells and 40 turns passed need to change the line we write to the output file - done**
-Add a test when action is written with ignored and killed in the same turn - done, test j, needed small change in rotateTankAlgorithm to cause the stuipd tank to move forward and get ignored.
+**Add a test when action is written with ignored and killed in the same turn - done**, test j, needed small change in rotateTankAlgorithm to cause the stuipd tank to move forward and get ignored.
 **Make sure no new and delete - done**, only place with "new" was in main.cpp so changed that to make_unique, not sure if std::move was needed there but this works
 Clean the code - **remove duplications - done**, **short function - done**, rule of 5, all common mistakes, **magic numbers - done (need to go over it again together)**
 **Move read_board from GameManager to Board - done**